MAJOR FAMILY LAW PRIVACY NOTICE FOR CLIENTS, POTENTIAL CLIENTS, OR PERSONS LOOKING FOR INFORMATION OR ASSISTANCE

 Certain information, such as contact details, identity documents for anti-money laundering checks and payment details are required as part of our entering into a legal services contract with you.
 If you do not provide other information as required, this will hinder MFL’s ability to administer your case efficiently.

-How do we protect data?
+How does MFL protect data?

 Data will be stored in a range of different places, including in your case matter file, in MFL’s case management systems, and in other IT systems (including the MFL email system).